geawiz/geoviz/4_layer-list/README.md

-# Add a list that allows you to dynamically display map layers
+# Dynamically display map layers using a checkbox list
+Coming soon